FBI captures suspect in Gwinnett storage unit deaths

 STONE MOUNTAIN, Ga.
 (AP) - A man wanted in the deaths of two Georgia men whose bodies were found inside a storage unit has been captured.

-The Atlanta Journal-Constitution reports the FBI’s SWAT team and DeKalb County Police arrested 32-year-old Robert Maurice Carlisle, of Lithonia, Georgia, on Thursday at a home in Stone Mountain.
+The FBI’s SWAT team and DeKalb County Police arrested 32-year-old Robert Maurice Carlisle, of Lithonia, Georgia, on Thursday at a home in Stone Mountain, The Atlanta Journal-Constitution reported.

 FBI spokesman Kevin Rowson, in a news release Friday, said Carlisle was apprehended the same day authorities charged him and two others with two counts of murder in the deaths of Derrick D. Ruff and Joshua L. Jackson, both 25.
 The men had been reported missing in December.
-Their bodies were found March 17 inside a storage unit in Lawrenceville.
+Cadaver dogs found their bodies March 17 inside a storage unit in Lawrenceville, northeast of Atlanta.
 Both had been shot to death.

 Earlier this month, the FBI issued a $2,500 reward for information leading to Carlisle’s capture.